louise3112/skyscanner_forage_task3/README.md

 # Skyscanner Forage - Task 3
-Android Studio flight itinerary created for Task 3 of the Skyscanner Software Engineering virtual experience programme on Forage.

-Gained experience working with Android Studio to design a simple android app that displays a user's flight itinerary using the Backpack librbary.
+Gained experience working with Android Studio to design a simple android app that displays a user's flight itinerary using the Backpack librbary as part of Skyscanner's Software Engineering Virtual Experience Programme on Forage.

 ## To Run
 Open the project in Android Studio (created in Flamingo, 2022.2.1 Patch 1).